New Formulas for America's Workforce: Engaging More Girls in Science and Engineering

 These contain invaluable resources to help engage girls and young women in activities that encourage their interest in science and engineering.
 No reason you can't do them at home or in camp.

-• New Formulas for America's Workforce: Girls in Science and Engineering by Pat McNees.
+• New Formulas for America's Workforce: Girls in Science and Engineering (NSF 03-207) by Pat McNees for the NSF.
 Download by chapter (PDF) or download whole book, free.
 Best practices for teaching science--to strengthen the science workforce.
 Chapters on Teaching with a difference, A welcoming new environment, Courses that feed, not weed, New dimensions in diversity, and Changing the learning environment.
-The original compilation of project descriptions (funded by National Science Foundation grant awards made from 1993 through mid-2002 by the GSE program).
-These three books are great teaching-and-learning resources.
+Drawn from the original project descriptions (funded by National Science Foundation grant awards made from 1993 through mid-2002 by the GSE program).
+Check out all books in the series on the National Science Foundation site and download the electronic versions free.
+The books in this series, the brainchild of Ruta Sevo, are great teaching-and-learning resources.

-• New Formulas for America's Workforce 2--Girls in Science and Engineering (available formats: HTML and PDF) More NSF-funded projects designed to ultimately improve the representation of girls and women in the sciences, mathematics, engineering and technology, from mid-2002 through 2005.
+• New Formulas for America's Workforce 2--Girls in Science and Engineering (NSF 06-60, available formats: HTML and PDF) More NSF-funded projects designed to ultimately improve the representation of girls and women in the sciences, mathematics, engineering and technology, from mid-2002 through 2005.

-• New Tools for America's Workforce (HTML or PDF, posted 8-8-07) New Tools catalogs a wide variety of products from NSF-funded projects to help teachers, employers, policymakers, and parents foster gender diversity in science, technology, engineering, and mathematics.
+• New Tools for America's Workforce (NSF 06-59, HTML or PDF, posted 8-8-07) New Tools catalogs a wide variety of products from NSF-funded projects to help teachers, employers, policymakers, and parents foster gender diversity in science, technology, engineering, and mathematics.

 In writing that first book for the National Science Foundation, as I read the files of NSF-funded research projects (and researchers) I kept wishing I could go back to school and learn "hands on" about science, the way girls learn it best.
 The book synthesizes findings and practical suggestions from 224 NSF-funded projects, which studied differences in the ways girls and boys learn (and react to) math, science, and technology in the classroom and identifies many ways to make science more appealing as a subject and as a possible career — to all students, but especially to girls and to minority students.
 Ruta Sevo was program director at the time I worked on this project.
 She also started volume 2, which the NSF released in 2007.
 (She has since retired and is enjoying a whole new creative period.
 Find her books on Amazon!)